 Add your Header Image

 This is the large header image that will sit across the top of your Exhibitor page.
 This should be a horizontal 2000px x 1125px image in JPEG or PNG (not TIFF) format.
 This should be an internal shot of the gallery, or an exhibition at the gallery.
-This should not be a cropped or detailed image of an artwork.
+This should not be a cropped or detailed image of an artwork or the gallery logo.

 Click 'Upload Image' to upload your Header image.
 Click save.
 You'll see this image appear at the top of screen in place of the black default header.

 Add a video

 Add a Vimeo or YouTube Video URL (not an embed code) here.
 This is Optional and if added will be displayed below your gallery details on your Exhibitor Page.
 This could be a short introduction video to your Gallery or perhaps a guide to the Artist or Artworks in your exhibitor page.

 Only when you have added a valid URL will this field will highlight green.
 Only Vimeo and YouTube URLs are accepted.
 The video files should first be uploaded to Vimeo or YouTube, then you have the option to include the embed code link.

 Vimeo and YouTube have limitations on the length of the videos and the size of the file depending on if you use a free or paid account.
 Vimeo's free account allows 500MB and 10 files per day and YouTube's free account limits videos to 15 minutes.
 Vimeo paid accounts allow you to upload 5GB, 20GB or 25GB and YouTube is a maximum of 128GB or 12 hours of video.